-- ResourcesInternational Mission Photography ArchiveTracing the largest social movement of the 19th century through photographs around the globeTopics: Missionaries
+- ResourcesInternational Mission Photography ArchiveTracing the largest social movement of the 19th century through photographs around the globeTopics: Archive, Missionaries

-- Photo GalleryLearning from History: The Japanese Internment and Reactions to Muslim AmericansWhen Roanoke, Virginia Mayor David Bowers referred to the internment of the Japanese Americans in the context of the terrorist attacks by ISIS, he wasn’t the first to see the parallels between …Topics: Missionaries, Muslims and Islam, Race and Culture
+- Photo GalleryLearning from History: The Japanese Internment and Reactions to Muslim AmericansWhen Roanoke, Virginia Mayor David Bowers referred to the internment of the Japanese Americans in the context of the terrorist attacks by ISIS, he wasn’t the first to see the parallels between …Topics: Archive, Missionaries, Muslims and Islam, Race and Culture

 - CommentaryCompetitive Religious Philanthropy in the Wake of the Nepali EarthquakeThis post originally appeared at Religion Dispatches.
 The death toll in Nepal has surpassed 8,500, Reuters reported this week, making it the country’s deadliest earthquake on record.
 In the aftermath of the disaster, …Topics: Asia, Buddhists and Buddhism, Creativity and Innovation, Disaster Response, Hindus and Hinduism, Missionaries, Religious Extremism

 - BookPentecostals, Proselytization, and Anti-Christian Violence in Contemporary IndiaPentecostals, Proselytization, and Anti-Christian Violence in Contemporary India Chad M. Bauman, Author (Oxford University Press: 2015) The writing of this book was supported by the Pentecostal Charismatic Research Initiative. …Topics: Asia, Books, Hindus and Hinduism, Missionaries, Pentecostals and Pentecostalism, Violence